hydroper/gamesec/packages/com.hydroper.gamesec.client/docs/display2D/getting-started.md

 # Getting started

 The following demonstrates manually creating a 2D stage.
-Creating a 2D stage in actual user interface is done by using the `gamesec.ui.Stage` control instead of `gamesec.Stage`.
+Creating a 2D stage in actual user interface is done by using `gamesec.ui.StageContainer` instead of `gamesec.Stage`.

 ```ts
 import * as gamesec from "com.hydroper.gamesec.client";